Looking for a trusted Moving Company to help move you to the Swiss Mountains or a Swiss City ?

 - Valid registration from the city hall

-Central Moves has compiled a list of website that can help you further with help, advice and friendship on Moving and livening in Switzerland:
+Central Moves has compiled a list of website that can help you further with help, advice and friendship on Moving and living in Switzerland:

-Central Moves are one of the London’s top removal companies for Removals London to Switzerland who combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their Swiss home removals, furniture removals and personal effects.
+Central Moves are one of the London’s top removal companies for relocating London / Switzerland who combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their Swiss home removals, furniture removals and personal effects.

 and most recently BS EN 12522 , it is the first and only recognised quality Standard specifically aimed at furniture removals.